ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 * A complex image needs both a concise alternative text description and a longer, more detailed description.

-* Accessibility requirements mandate that the additional long description of a complex image be placed within the document adjacent to the image.
+* Accessibility requirements mandate that the long description of a complex image be placed within the document adjacent to the image.

 ### Adding a longer, detailed description in the document